Term-4-CSD-Team-48/api/README.md

 MAIL_USERNAME should be email like example@gmail.com
 MAIL_PASSWORD should be app password for the email and can be obtained here https://www.myaccount.google.com/apppasswords if gmail

 MONGO_CONNECTION_STRING should be obtained by heading to https://www.mongodb.com and creating a free cluster.
 There should be a "Connect" button and click on "Drivers" to get the connection string.
+Feel free to use the one i provided as it's free and has no sensitive information

-To host the server on port 8000 run it here.
-The API server can be run on any port and it can still integrate with the AI.
+To host the server on port 80 run the command below.
+The API server can be run on any port and it can still integrate with the AI as long as you let the AI know which port is the API running on.
 The API by default runs on port 8080 if you don't specify --args

-gradlew.bat bootRun --args='--server.port=8000'
+gradlew.bat bootRun --args='--server.port=80'

 ### Testing the application